emilythestrangee/myDFIR_SOC/Day 07 - Elastic Agent and Fleet Server Setup Tutorial.md

     `apt-get update && apt-get upgrade -y`

-- Paste and run the Fleet installation command.

-- If the connection fails, check:
+- Paste and run the Fleet installation command.If the connection fails, check:

     - That Elasticsearch port **9200** is open: